Laggrif/Discord-Bot/README.md

   "LoL" : "Riot API Key"
 }
 </code></pre>
-To change the default bot, you must edit lines 20-21 of `Discord_Bot.py`
+To change the default bot, you must edit line 147 of `Discord_Bot.py`.
+Finally, you must replace the path in `Assets.py` for the correct path.

 ### Install required modules